-- Tasneem Esso, Founding Director of the Energy Democracy Initiative, RSA
+- Tasneem Essop (Founding Director of the Energy Democracy Initiative, RSA)

-- The role of innovation and technology (competitiveness of renewables).
+- The role of innovation and technology competitiveness of renewables, green jobs

-- Structural change, industrialization and green economy, in particular phasing out of coal, oil and gas.
+- Structural change, industrialization and green economy, employment and labour market, phasing out of coal, oil and gas.

-- Policies for a just and politically inclusive transition and the role of the private sector.
+- Policies for a just and inclusive transition, decent work, poverty reduction and the role of the private sector.